mdsumner/gdal-builds/README.md

 See the other containers here:
 <https://github.com/mdsumner/gdal-builds/pkgs/container/gdal-builds>

+The `gdal_dev_python` build is very much in flux, I’m trying to get everything to use the installed PROJ and GDAL, but also work out when I care and/or when that matters.
+For example, I don’t really care if pyproj uses its own PROJ atm, I think that’s ok but odc.geo is using pyproj so I might care at some point.

+At some point I’l make R_gdal_dev dep on the python one, so I can reticulate all the things.

 All very much WIP, I can’t otherwise get rocker to do what I want yet (it’s kind of built in the other direction, first they layer up R base and get to rstudio, but I just want the libs, then R, and python, then I